upasana1927/Book-Recommendation-System/README.md

     Navigate to Home to see random books.

-    Go to Recommendation to search by mood or genre.
+    Go to Recommendation to search by name, mood or genre.

     Enter a query in the search box to get AI-powered suggestions.